godotengine/godot-docs/classes/class_httprequest.rst

 - void **set_download_file** **(** :ref:`String<class_string>` path **)**

-Set the file to download into.
-Outputs the response body into the file.
+Sets the file to download into.
+Outputs the response body into the file if set.